Buddhist pilgrimage sites

-The most important places in Buddhism are located in the Indo-Gangetic Plain of southern Nepal and northern India.
+The most important places in Buddhism are located in the Indo-Gangetic Plain of southern Nepal, northern and eastern India.
 This is the area where Gautama Buddha was born, lived, and taught, and the main sites connected to his life are now important places of pilgrimage for both Buddhists and Hindus.
 Many countries that are or were predominantly Buddhist have shrines and places which can be visited as a pilgrimage.